govau/design-system-site/content/get-started/customise-color/content.md

 > If you have not set up your project already or do not have a developer environment we recommend following our [development environment guide](/get-started/development-environment).

-Once you have this set up and you should have your components installed, and have a script that compiles `sass` into `css` from one `main.scss` file that imports the generated `pancake.scss` file.
+Once you have this set up and you should have your components installed, and have a script that compiles `sass` into `css` from one `main.scss` file that imports the generated `auds.scss` file.

 ### Override the colours

 To override the default colours you can assign your own value to any sass variable that ends with `!default`.
 You will find the colour variables inside the core component ( however we will modify it in another location).

-When you change a colour variable above the import of `pancake.scss` it flows through all of the components in the design system.
+When you change a colour variable above the import of `auds.scss` it flows through all of the components in the design system.
 In this `main.scss` example we have changed the dark colour scheme above the import of the design system:
 ```scss
 // main.scss